front-matter/docker-invenio-rdm/README.md

 # docker-invenio-rdm

-Docker Compose configuration for [InvenioRDM](https://inveniordm.docs.cern.ch/).
+Docker Compose configuration for [InvenioRDM](https://inveniordm.docs.cern.ch/), the turn-key research data management repository.

 [Compose](https://docs.docker.com/compose/) is a part of the Docker application, used for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application's services.